secuditor/secuditor-free/README.md

 # Secuditor Free

 An effective free diagnostic security tool for Windows operating systems and networks with a friendly GUI.<br>
-Secuditor helps to identify vulnerabilities, improve security awareness and and simplifies forensic analysis.
-It suites for both personal and organizational use.
+Secuditor helps to identify vulnerabilities, improve security awareness and simplifies forensic analysis.
+It suits for both personal and organizational use.

 ---